curl001/songs.py/README.md

-Replace line 56 in songs.py with your Google Chrome executable path
+Replace line 56 in songs.py with your Google Chrome executable path.

+To save the current state of your library close and re-open the app.